Optimal Consumption with Reference to Past Spending Maximum: The extreme case when

 In fact, in the extreme case $\lambda=1$, there is no need to consider the singular optimal consumption that exceeds the previous maximum level $h$.
-In the whole region $\mathcal{R}_3$, the optimal consumption is no longer unique, but one feedback optimal consumption $c^*(x,h)=h$ is to follow the previously attained maximum level, which is the initial level $H_0^*=h$ and $c^*(x,h)\leq h$ for any $x\geq 0$.
+In the whole region $\mathcal{R}_3$, the optimal consumption is no longer unique, but one feedback optimal consumption is to constantly consume the initial level $H_0^*=h$ such that $c^*(x,h)\leq h$ can be guaranteed for any $x\geq 0$.
 That $H_t^*$ will never increase for $\lambda=1$ results from the formulation $U(c_t-H_t)$ where the utility is defined on the difference.
 For the case $0<\lambda<1$, the utility $U(c_t-\lambda H_t)$ allows the investor to gain positive outperformance $c_t-\lambda H_t>0$ if he chooses a large $c_t$ to increase $H_t$.
 On the other hand, for the case $\lambda=1$, the investor can only obtain $0=c_t-H_t$ by choosing to consume more than the past maximum.
 However, the investor can also easily achieve the same goal of zero difference $c_t-H_t$ by following the previously attained maximum level without creating any new record.
 Therefore, to achieve the largest gap $c_t-H_t=0$, one optimal way is to sit on the previous consumption peak and the investor has no incentives to increase the reference process $H_t$ at any time.
 Consequently, we shall only adopt the feedback control $c^*(x,h)=h$ in the region $\mathcal{R}_3$.

 Based on the observations above, if the wealth $x$ is larger than or equal to the subsistence level $x\geq x^*:=\frac{h}{r}$, the investor can always choose to invest zero amount $\pi^*_t\equiv 0$ in the risky asset and save the initial wealth $x^*$ in the bank account such that the interest rate can support the constant consumption at the initial reference level $c^*_t=H_0=h$, $t\geq 0$.
 That is, we have $c^*_t-H^*_t=0$ for $t\geq 0$.
 As a consequence, the value function defined in \eqref{primalvalue} attains its maximum value $u(x,h)=-\frac{1}{r\beta}$ for $x\geq \frac{h}{r}$.
 The primal value function $u(x,h)$ for $\lambda=1$ is no longer strictly concave and $u(x,h)$ remains constant (and $u_x(x,h)=0$) for $x\geq\frac{h}{r}$, which differs substantially from the case $0<\lambda<1$.
 Therefore, we have the asymptotic conditions that